-In addition, Precker spent much of her professional career practicing law and served as a member of the federal, Essex County and New Jersey bar associations.
+Additionally, Precker spent her professional career practicing law and served as a member of the federal, Essex County, and New Jersey bar associations.
 She was also a member of both the National Association of Women Lawyers and the Alumni Association of New York University.
-Precker consulted for the New Jersey Women’s Republican Club, was active for thirty years as counsel for the Salvation Army in Newark and founded the Women’s Auxiliary of New Jersey.
+Precker consulted for the New Jersey Women’s Republican Club, was active for thirty years as counsel for the Salvation Army in Newark, and founded the Women’s Auxiliary of New Jersey.

-Precker was awarded by the Salvation Army with the Crest Award for “dedicated service to mankind” for her efforts on behalf of British War Relief.
+The Salvation Army awarded Precker with the Crest Award for “dedicated service to mankind” for her efforts on behalf of British War Relief.
 In 1975, she received a bronze plaque for service and devotion to the legal profession from the New Jersey State Bar Association.